 When you first start the claims process, you’ll be in contact with the other driver’s insurance company.
 They will try to come to an agreement with you regarding a settlement amount, and if you agree to a settlement, you won’t be able to pursue them for anything further later.
 If you and the insurance company can’t come to an agreement, then you can take the case to court.

 Some damages are easier to get compensated than others.
 For a court to award you anything, you must prove that the damages were the result of the accident.
 This can be simple with repair bills, medical expenses and lost wages.
 It gets more difficult when future earnings are involved or when you’re trying to prove pain and suffering.

 Another challenge with these types of damages is that they’re harder to quantify.
 With medical expenses, you can provide your bills related to the accident.
 It takes more calculations and estimates when it comes to lost potential earnings or pain and suffering.

 During the claims process, you don’t want to give the other driver’s insurance company more information than necessary.
 They may send you a release form authorizing them to pull all your medical records, but that’s too much information.
 They may comb through your records for anything that would let them claim you had a preexisting condition before the accident.
 It’s better to only provide records related to the accident.

-To ensure that you don’t give away too much information and to help you get all the compensation you deserve, it’s in your best interest to consult with a personal injury lawyer.
+To ensure that you don’t give away too much information and to help you get all the compensation you deserve, it’s in your best interest to consult with an LA motorcycle attorney.
 You can have a lawyer represent you when you’re going through the insurance claims process and later if you end up in court, and it helps to have someone who knows the ins and outs of the system fighting for you.